omeka/classic-enduser/1x_documentation/Changing_Exhibit_Themes_to_Public_Themes_v1.md

 ---
-title: Changing Exhibit Themes to Public Themes
+title: Changing Exhibit Themes to Public Themes in Omeka Classic 1x
 ---
 *This documentation for Omeka versions 1.3-1.5 only*